NFC West Awards Week 15: Which bad quarterback switched bodies with Jared Goff?

 - Let's hear it for a Seahawks team that is not only surprising to watch, but likable | Matt Calkins

 Least valuable player: QB Jared Goff, Los Angeles Rams.
 What in the wide world has happened to Jared Goff?
-In his last two games, the Rams’ starting quarterback has completed just 48.1 percent of his passes, throwing for an average of 193.5 yards with one touchdown and five interceptions.
+In his past two games, the Rams starting quarterback has completed just 48.1 percent of his passes, throwing for an average of 193.5 yards with one touchdown and five interceptions.
 Yes, it was cold in Chicago.
 But it’s bound to be cold sometime during the upcoming NFL playoffs as well.
 The native Californian will need to adjust in order to help lead the Rams on a Super Bowl run.
 Luckily, he’ll get to close the regular season with games against the lowly Cardinals and 49ers.

 Spotlight statistic: The Arizona Cardinals rank 4th in the NFL in passing yards allowed per game (210.8) but just 19th in opponent passer rating (95.6).
 How is this possible?
 Can anyone figure it out?
 Somehow, the Cardinals don’t allow many passing yards despite being thoroughly mediocre in defending opposing quarterbacks.
-Perhaps the answer is that the Cardinals also allow the third most rushing yards per game (139.5).
+Perhaps the answer is that the Cardinals also allow the third-most rushing yards per game (139.5).
 So while opposing offenses could probably thrash Arizona through the air, they very rarely need to.

 Coach most likely to memorize the name of every player on the opposing team: Sean McVay, Los Angeles Rams.
-The Rams’ offensive mastermind went slightly viral last week when he effortlessly diagnosed the entire Chicago defense during a mid-week press conference.
+The Rams’ offensive mastermind went slightly viral last week when he effortlessly diagnosed the entire Chicago defense during a midweek press conference.
 Of course, those same Bears then held the Rams to six points, four turnovers and 214 total yards, so it must not have really mattered.

 Game of the week: Rams vs. Eagles, 5:20 p.m.
 Expect the Rams to be plenty motivated on Sunday night, and not just because they’re A.) coming off an underwhelming 15-6 loss at Chicago, and B.) they’re hosting the defending Super Bowl champion Philadelphia Eagles.
 Los Angeles can also secure a first-round bye in the playoffs with a win and a Bears loss to the Packers.
 In other words, the Rams won’t be sitting their starters just yet.
 They’ve still got plenty to play for.